shankarmsy/shankarmsy.github.io/output/stories/background.md

 Although many of the areas I needed to learn or in fact will blog about is new to me, I think BI is a pretty good skill to have and will positively influence a data science career.
 Understanding SQL, Data Visualization (to an extent), Data Munging (through exposure to ETL) and some programming skills (although not with Python or R) sure doesn't hurt if not help.

+>Above all, it fit the bill perfectly in terms of whetting my creative and professional appetite.
+It was new to me, exciting, builds on fundamental Math and CompSci, and I needed to learn, a **LOT**.

 So I decided to dive in and dedicate myself 100% to Data Science.
 The quest is still on as we speak and this blog is my means of learning, sharing, communicating as well as demonstrating my progress in Data Science.
 Hopefully someone with special powers will take notice :=)

-##So What Now?
+###So What Now?

 My game plan and daily routine these days is essentially  the following:

 - **Learning, learning and more learning**

 	How do I learn?
 I am a strong believer in teaching myself.
 In this day and age, with the amount of help that's available on the internet, anyone can learn just about anything, on their own.
 And I do not have the time to go back to school.
-I will rather invest the time in furthering skills myself.
-If you're wondering what I am rambling about, this basically means `MOOCs on a countably infinite loop`
+I will rather invest the time in furthering skills myself through `MOOCs on a countably infinite loop`

 	This is not just restricted to Data Science.
 I am interested in front-end development, Linux and other topics such as for instance, Nikola.
 As I continue blogging, I will share some great links on all relevant topics I post.